LouisSavoie/simple-karma/README.md

 - Persistent cloud database
 - Add new things to the database
 - Things are specific to a Discord server
-- Increment / decrement a thing's karma
+- Increment / decrement a thing's points
-- You cant give yourself karma
+- You cant give yourself points
-- Show a thing's karma
+- Show a thing's points
 - Search the database for things
 - Searching `*` returns all
 - List the best things
 - list the worst things
 - Get trolled trying to delete a thing
 - Admin commands for users with the 'Administrator' permission
-- Set karma values
+- Set points values
 - Rename things
 - Actually delete things
 - Users are added to the database when they join the server automatically